999krish/AIRA/README.md

 </p>

-🎯 Our Mission: Solving the Student Opportunity Gap AIRA is a virtual research assistant developed for the [Name of Hackathon].
+🎯 Our Mission: Solving the Student Opportunity Gap AIRA is a virtual research assistant developed for the.
 It demonstrates how a powerful, multi-agent AI system can replicate the capabilities of an interdisciplinary research team, making high-level scientific discovery accessible to everyone.

 Many students have brilliant ideas but lack the guidance, resources, or portfolio to secure competitive research positions.
 AIRA provides a solution by giving every student on-demand access to a virtual, PhD-level research team, empowering them to: